Huastec civilization: Origins

 The Huastec are an isolated offshoot of the Maya.
 Although the Huastec language is a Mayan language, the Huastec civilization is not considered to be a part of the Maya civilization.
 They did not employ the Maya writing system, and there are no known pre-Spanish Conquest Huastec documents.
 Generally, the Huastecs are considered to have split from the main branch of the Maya around 2000 BC, in the Preclassic period, with this early separation accounting for the differences between Huastec and Maya culture.
 Several studies have argued a more recent split from the mainstream Maya in the Postclassic, based on archaeological and linguistic evidence.
 In the latter case, it is proposed that the Huastec migrated from the central Maya region as a result of the Classic Maya collapse (c.
 830–950 AD).

 Religion

 The Huastecs placed an emphasis on worshiping Ehecatl, the Mesoamerican god of wind.
 The Huastecs built characteristically circular pyramids in his honor, some of which still comprise a distinguishing aspect of many Huastec ruins today.
 When the Huastecs were subjugated by the Aztec Empire, Aztec religious leadership recognized the sacred status of Ehecatl in Huastec society and thus added the wind deity to their own pantheon.

+Tlazolteotl, possibly called Ix Cuinim in the Huastec language, was another important deity.
+Archaeological studies have also uncovered a god represented as an old man who is the lord of the earth, thunder, the year, and drunkenness.
+He was considered the ancestor of the Huastec and was able to become young again through intoxication.
+Other deities found include representations of Quetzalcoatl with characteristics of Ehecatl, and a young god who is generally male (showing commonalities with Xochipilli and Mixcoatl).
+A solar cult also existed.